 Oyster restoration for conservation purposes is becoming commonplace along US coasts.
 The number of projects implemented have increased over recent years, with a growing number of larger scale projects.
 Both large and small scale restoration projects contribute to countering historic habitat loss and to the delivery of ecosystem services.
 As oyster restoration efforts become increasingly successful, it is increasingly important that the contribution of individual projects to the larger scale restoration objectives also be recognised.
 These large scale restoration objectives therefore need to be defined.

-At present there is little guidance available to managers seeking to set long term, large-scale management and restoration targets.
-Such targets should be more tangible than aspirational goals, and should incorporate the factors that have motivated stakeholders to undertake the restoration project in question.
+At present there is little guidance available to managers seeking to set long term, large-scale management and restoration objectives.
+Such objectives should be more tangible than aspirational goals, and should incorporate the factors that have motivated stakeholders to undertake the restoration project in question.
 Ecological restoration of oyster reefs and beds may be motivated by a number of perceived benefits including the enhancement of oyster and non-oyster (e.g. finfish, shrimp and crab) fisheries, water quality improvements, coastal defence, and the biodiversity and cultural value associated with oyster habitat.
 It is primarily an improved understanding of these values over the past decade that has resulted in the rapid growth and interest in oyster restoration projects.
 To ensure that restoration maintains its current momentum, it is essential that restoration practitioners, stakeholders and funding agencies are able to envisage how their efforts are contributing to these wider perceived or projected benefits.

 This guide is intended to assist natural resource mangers and restoration practitioners in making the case for oyster restoration and in setting appropriate goals for restoring and managing oyster reefs and beds at an estuary or bay wide scale.
 Determining the area of oyster restoration required to achieve long term large scale goals has numerous applications; from being better able to incorporate restoration into spatial and conflict user group planning, to better articulating long term goals and benefits when fundraising.
 In formulating this guide we have drawn on the latest science and information on historical extent of these habitats.
 We focus on the potential benefits that restored or enhanced reefs may provide through four key ecosystem services: water filtration, denitrification, the enhancement of non-oyster fisheries, and shoreline protection.
 The information provided here allows for planning restoration at an estuary scale.